Yaathaven123/VaxPass/README.md

 ### To run the Application
 1. Install and Run [Ganache](https://trufflesuite.com/ganache/index.html)
-2. Setup [Metamask](https://metamask.io) Wallet with first account of Ganache
+2. Setup [Metamask](https://metamask.io) Wallet with the first account of Ganache
 3. Compile and Migrate Truffle contract

         $ npx truffle compile